Thomas Purchase: King Philip's War

-In 1675, war with the Native Americans broke out, known as King Philip's War.
-By September of that year hostilities commenced at Pejepscot.
+In 1675, King Philip's War between Native Americans and New England colonists broke out.
+By September of that year, hostilities commenced at Pejepscot.
 A party of twenty natives went to Purchase's house and pretended to his wife that they wished to trade.
-Discovering that her husband and son were both absent, they proceeded to rob the house.
-Purchase's son returned home while this was happening, and fled for his life.
-The preceding year Purchase's house was burned by the natives.
+Discovering that her husband and son were absent, they robbed the house.
+Purchase's son returned home while this happened and fled for his life.
+The following year Purchase's house was burned by the natives.

 With the destruction of his home, Purchase lost the only copy of the patent that held his property.
-The original had been left with Mr. Francis Ashley, in England.
-Soon after this fire, along with other settlers, he moved to a nearby island where they waited for a ship to take them to Lynn, Massachusetts, where he lived out the rest of his life.
+The original had been left with Mr. Francis Ashley in England.
+Soon after this fire, along with other settlers, he moved to a nearby island where they waited for a ship to take them to Lynn, Massachusetts, where he lived the rest of his life.

 Family and death

 Thomas Purchase was married twice.
 His first wife was Mary Gove.
-The marriage occurred in 1631 but she died in Boston, on January 7, 1656.
+The marriage occurred in 1631; Gove died in Boston on January 7, 1656.
 His second marriage, in 1657, was to Elizabeth Williams; they had five children together, four daughters and one son.
 Their children were Thomas Purchase Jr., Jane Purchase, Elizabeth Purchase, and two unnamed daughters.
 Thomas Purchase, Jr. was reported lost at sea in 1685.

-The Probate court at Lynn, Massachusetts, gives the date of Thomas Purchase's death as 1678 at 101 years old.
+The Probate court at Lynn, Massachusetts, dates Thomas Purchase's death to 1678, at 101 years old.